Inflammatory demyelinating diseases of the central nervous system

 Inflammatory demyelinating diseases (IDDs), sometimes called Idiopathic (IIDDs) due to the unknown etiology of some of them, are a heterogenous group of demyelinating diseases - conditions that cause damage to myelin, the protective sheath of nerve fibers - that occur against the background of an acute or chronic inflammatory process.
 IDDs share characteristics with and are often grouped together under Multiple Sclerosis.
 They are sometimes considered different diseases from Multiple Sclerosis, but considered by others to form a spectrum differing only in terms of chronicity, severity, and clinical course.

 Multiple sclerosis for some people is a syndrome more than a single disease.
 As of 2019, three auto-antibodies have been found in atypical MS giving birth to separate diseases: Anti-AQP4 diseases, Anti-MOG and Anti-NF spectrums.
 A LHON-associated MS has also been reported, and in addition there have been inconclusive reports of TNF-α blockers inducing demyelinating disorders.

 The subject is under intense research and the list of MS autoantibodies is expected to grow in the near future.

 Separated variants

-Several previous MS variants have been recently separated from MS after the discovery of a specific auto-antibody.
-Those autoantibodies are currently anti-AQP4, anti-MOG and some anti-Neurofascins.
+As of 2014 several previous MS variants had been separated from MS after the discovery of a specific auto-antibody.
+Those autoantibodies were anti-AQP4, anti-MOG and some anti-Neurofascins.

-The pathogenic mechanism is usually not related to the clinical course.
-Therefore, one given pathogenic underlying condition can yield several clinical diseases, and one disease can be produced by several pathogenic conditions.

 These conditions can appear as Neuromyelitis optica (NMO), and its associated "spectrum of disorders" (NMOSD), currently considered a common syndrome for several separated diseases but with some still idiopathic subtypes.
 Some researchers think that there could exist an overlapping between Anti-NMDA receptor encephalitis cases and neuromyelitis optica or acute disseminated encephalomyelitis.